 Once a reliable RF link has been established, the challenge becomes how to most effectively transfer data across it.
 Since the transmit and receive modules have no internal digital coding/decoding, a user has tremendous flexibility to send many types of analog and digital data.
 It is important to understand, however, that some intelligent transmission structure must be used.
 This is true for several reasons.
 The first and most significant is that there must be some way to distinguish an intended transmission from interferers and ambient noise.
-In addition, it is generally not possible to hold DC levels across an RF link, therefore, transitions must take place at minimum intervals.
+In addition, it is generally not possible to hold DC levels across an RF link; therefore, transitions must take place at minimum intervals.
+The designer must always structure his protocol to take into account such considerations in order to assure a reliable and error-free wireless link.
+For further information on such issues you may wish to refer to the application note section of the Linx internet site @www.linxtechnologies.com.

-It is, of course, a simple task to also accomplish application-specific data encoding and transfer using a microprocessor.
+Application-specific data encoding and transfer is often accomplished using a microprocessor.
 Inexpensive micros such as the Microchip PIC series make an excellent choice for this task.
+They can directly interface to the RM's data output.

 If you do not have a microprocessor on-board your product and you want to send control signals such as a key press, switch closing, or low-rate data, consider using an encoder and decoder IC chipset.
-These chips take care of all encoding, error checking, and decoding functions and are available from Linx.
-An example of such an application is shown below.
+These chips take care of all encoding, error checking, and decoding functions and are available from a number of manufacturers including Linx.
+An example of such an application is shown on the following page.